Defining Yoga Therapy & Yoga Therapist

 Yoga Therapists provide one-on-one, individualized, customized yoga therapy sessions or programs which seek to ameliorate specific chronic conditions, assist in recovery, or manage symptoms associated with long-term illness.
 Some yoga therapists specialize in a particular area such as neurological conditions, pain management, or cancer recovery.

 C-IAYT Yoga Therapists are health practitioners with training encompassing all aspects of yoga including physical applications and philosophy of yoga, as well as studies in chronic illness and conditions and their causes / symptoms, range of motion and biomechanics, anatomy and physiology, working with various disabilities, correct applications of yoga and contraindications in certain health conditions or mental state as well as across various age-groups, and a clear understanding of patient-client relationships.
-They may also hold degrees or licenses in other health fields or have a master's degree in Yoga Therapy.
-A C-IAYT yoga therapist is expected to have a range and scope of experience working with individuals one-on-one, and understand both the intrinsic and practical applications of yoga as a therapeutic modality.
+They may also hold degrees or licenses in other health fields.
+A C-IAYT yoga therapist is expected to have a range and scope of experience working with individuals one-on-one and understand both the intrinsic and practical applications of yoga as a therapeutic modality.
 Last but not least, they must uphold and practice under a code of ethics.

 C-IAYT Yoga Therapist